USC loses QB Daniels to injury, outlasts Fresno State 31-23

 THE TAKEAWAY

 Fresno St: The Bulldogs couldn’t pull an upset at the Coliseum despite 206 yards rushing and decent moments of defensive play.
-It’s too early to gauge the quality of this loss, but Reyna’s inconsistency in important moments raises a few flags.
+It’s too early to gauge the quality of this loss, but Reyna’s inconsistency in important moments raises flags.

-USC: Helton and Harrell have a huge amount of work to do in the next week.
-They must decide whether Slovis is ready to take charge during the Trojans’ brutal early-season stretch of games, or whether they go back to Fink or even Sears, who entered the transfer portal after missing out on the starting job.
+USC: A win feels good, but Helton and Harrell have a huge amount of work to do in the next week.
+If Daniels is out long-term, they must decide whether Slovis is ready to take charge during the Trojans’ brutal early-season stretch of games, or whether they go back to Fink or even Sears, who entered the transfer portal after missing out on the starting job.

 UP NEXT